STAR 102.5 SHINING STAR

 Thursdays * 10 am * AM Buffalo

 *Each Thursday during AM Buffalo (Ch.
 7, 10:00 am), Mike Randall features an SPCA animal NOT up for adoption....yet.
 At the time of filming, the animal featured by Mike is a YELP FOR HELP patient, receiving some kind of costly veterinary care at the SPCA prior to adoption.
 Missed a week?
-Check out past segments here:
+Look for the most current Yelp for Help segment on AM Buffalo's website page here!

 *What is Yelp for Help?
 Well...not every animal comes to the SPCA Serving Erie County healthy and adoptable.
 Countless animals suffer from life-threatening illnesses and injuries, usually the result of being abused or neglected.
 They require immediate...and expensive...veterinary care that is often beyond our resources.